 A very good example is the revolving doors commonly used in Nigerian banks.
-On one hand, these doors are security enclosure that shuts off access when metal or weapons are detected but they have become too small to grant access to PLWD especially those using wheelchairs.
+On one hand, these doors are security enclosures that shut off access when metal or weapons are detected but they have become too small to grant access to PLWD, especially those using wheelchairs.
 This is a typical scenario of what this Act aims to address.

 These are the reasons why a portion of the Act directly speaks to public buildings specifically those that aren’t disability-friendly.

 We can say today, that it is now mandatory for every architect in Nigeria to design disability-friendly public buildings.

 Excerpts from the bill